Docs

 Recent scans

-The recent scans list shows previously scanned binaries with their date, time, and severity badge breakdown.
+The recent scans list shows previously scanned projects with their date, time, and severity badge breakdown.
 This provides at-a-glance historical context without leaving the Dashboard.

 Application guide